shar107/shar107/README.md

 well, hello there 👋\
-welcome to my code kitchen ― where I cook, destroy, experiment, and (sometimes) publish what I'm working on.
-Look around if you're free, might find something interesting 👨‍🍳
+welcome to my code kitchen ― where i cook, destroy, experiment, and (sometimes) publish what i'm working on. look around if you're free, might find something interesting 👨‍🍳